cnvrg/data-connectors/monday_connector/README.md

-# Pulling data from Monday
+# Monday Connector (Library)
 ## _cnvrg_

-This connector extracts data from Monday.com.
-We extract all boards and workspaces to which the user has access to and save the results in .csv format.
-In case the user wants to execute a specific query, they specify it and the results for this query will be saved in .json format.
+The Monday Connector is a library that extracts data from the monday.com Work OS.
+The connector extracts all user-accessible boards and workspaces and saves the results in CSV format.
+If users want to execute a specific query, they can specify it and the connector saves the queried results JSON format.

+Click [here](https://github.com/cnvrg/data-connectors/tree/master/monday_connector) for more information on this connector.

+## Connector Flow
+The following list provides this connector's high-level flow:
+- The user provides the `apikey` as an argument or as a cnvrg Environment variable.
+For the latter, select **Projects** > **Settings** > **Environment** and set the key name as `apikey`.
+The key provided in the Environment variables takes priority over an argument.
+- If the user does not provide a specific query, the connector pulls all boards and workspaces from the account and saves them as `boards.csv` and `workspaces.csv`, respectively.
+The connector also creates a single CSV file for each board and names it as the board's ID.
+- If the user does provide a specific query, the connector executes only the specific query and saves it as `specific.json`.

-## Input
+## Inputs
+Monday Connector usage assumes the user has a monday.com account.
+This library requires the following inputs:
-- `--apikey`: It is the api key associated with the account.
-Learn about it [here.](https://support.monday.com/hc/en-us/articles/360005144659-Does-monday-com-have-an-API-)
+- `--apikey` − Provide the API key associated with the account.
+More information can be found [here](https://support.monday.com/hc/en-us/articles/360005144659-Does-monday-com-have-an-API-).
-- `specific_query`: In case you don't want the results from all boards and workspaces, you can provide a specific query here.
+- `separation_columns` − Provide the values to be distributed into different columns
+- `equivalent_columns` − Provide values to be flattened together
+- `not_flatten_columns`− Provide the values to not be distributed into different columns
+- `specific_query` − Provide a specific query here if all boards and workspaces are not wanted.
 For example:
     ```
     { boards (limit:1) {name id description items { name column_values { title text} } } }
     ```
--   `separation_columns`: values which need to distributed into different columns
--   `equivalent_columns`:values which need to be flattened together
--   `not_flatten_columns`: values which don't need to distributed into different columns

-## Code Flow
+## Outputs
-- User has the option to provide the *apikey* either through argument or set it in the environment variables with key name as *apikey*.
-The key provided in the environment variables takes priority.
-- If the user does not provide a specific query, the connector will pull all boards and workspaces from the account and save them as follows:
+- If the user does not provide a specific query, the connector pulls all boards and workspaces from the account and saves them as follows:
-    1. All workspaces their ids, names and descriptions will be saved as **workspaces.csv**
+  - The connector saves all workspaces and their IDs, names, and descriptions as `workspaces.csv`.
-    2. All boards their ids, names, workspace id they are associated with, permission and owners as **boards.csv**
+  - The connector saves all boards and their IDs, names, their associated workspace ID, permissions, and owners as `boards.csv`.
-    3. For each board a single csv will be created with the name as id of that board.
-The csv will contain all the items in that board along with their names, column values and subitems if any.
+  - The connector creates a single CSV file for each board and names it as the board's ID.
+The CSV file contains all the board's items along with their names, column values, and subitems, if any.
-- If the user provides a specific query, only the specific query will be executed and saved as **specific.json**
+- If the user does provide a specific query, the connector executes only the specific query and saves it as `specific.json`.

-## Error Handling
+## Troubleshooting
--   In case the code is ran successfully, the status and the logs can be checked in the experiment tab.
--   The code prints the job status simultaneously for each task completed
+Complete one or more of the following steps to troubleshoot issues that may be encountered with this connector:
-    - when the data is pulled
+- Confirm the API key is valid.
-    - when the job is completed.
+- Check the job status, which cnvrg displays simultaneously for each task completed: when the data is pulled and when the job is completed.
--  In case of an error, the experiment fails, the code gets into debug mode and the logs display the error msg.
+- Check the Experiments > Artifacts section to confirm this connector has generated the output CSV files or JSON file.
+- Check for an error code, which displays if the experiment fails and cnvrg enters Debug mode, which allows limited time to check the logs in the Experiments tab to resolve the problem.

 ## Flattening Process
-Flattening essentially is of 3 types, described below.

-Original Table
+The following table shows an original format:

 | col1 | col2 | col3 |
 |-|-|-|
 |5.4|['abc','xyz']|1,2|

+The following tables demonstrate three types of flattening:

-Exploding
+### Exploding

 | col1 | col2 | col3 |
 |-|-|-|